SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 Sumo Logic provides everything you need to conduct real-time forensics and log management for all of your IT data—without having to manage and scale any hardware or storage.

 By signing up for a **Trial account**, which you can do through [our website](#sign-up-through-sumo-logic) or [AWS Marketplace](#aws-marketplace), you can start using Sumo Logic in minutes.
-You'll have 30 days of full Enterprise account access to review and use our Continuous Intelligence Platform&#8482; features.
+You'll have 30 days of full Enterprise account access to review and use our Sumo Logic SaaS Log Analytics Platform features.

 After 45 days, if you've not purchased a plan, your account will convert to a Sumo Logic [Free account](#upgrade-or-continue-with-free-account), and you can [upgrade to a plan](https://www.sumologic.com/pricing) at any time.